-- 1. Explain the importance of funeral service professionals in developing relationships with the families and communities they serve - 2.
-Identify standards of ethical conduct in funeral service practice - 3.
-Interpret how federal, state, and local laws apply to funeral service in order to ensure compliance - 4.
+- 3. Interpret how federal, state, and local laws apply to funeral service in order to ensure compliance - 4.
 Apply the principles of public health and safety in the handling and preparation of human remains - 5.
 Demonstrate technical skills in embalming and restorative art that are necessary for the preparation and handling of human remains - 6.
 Demonstrate skills required for conducting arrangement conferences, visitations, services, and ceremonies - 7.
 Describe the requirements and procedures for burial, cremation, and other accepted forms of final disposition of human remains - 8.
 Describe methods to address the grief-related needs of the bereaved - 9.
 Explain management skills associated with operating a funeral establishment - 10.
 Demonstrate verbal and written communication skills and research skills needed for funeral service practice